 It’s not as expensive as other audio interfaces and a great choice for the music recorder on a budget who needs a quality product.

-Now that we’ve taken a look at 5 of the best options available, it’s time to discuss the product that stands out as the best.
+Now that we’ve taken a look at the 5 best audio interfaces for Ableton Live, it’s time to discuss the product that stands out as the winner.

 The Focusrite Scarlett 6i6 (2nd Gen) USB Audio Interface comes with peace of mind – it offers a 2-year limited warranty on manufacturing defects.